Two well-equipped walkers on the tyndall Range track. They are looking down on a large alpine lake. Edging the lake are tall, sheer cliffs.

 A new visitor Gateway will be built near Freycinet National Park.
 It will include sustainable transport options, such as a new shuttle service and pathways for visitors to access the park and Coles Bay.

-You can find more information about the project on the Freycinet Visitor Gateway Project webpage.
+You can find more information about the project on the Freycinet Visitor Gateway Project web page.

 Freycinet National Park Wastewater Project